“It is a great event to get pupils working collaboratively and it reinforces the importance of learning about languages and other cultures."

 - Each school may enter one team of four contestants.
 Substitutes may attend the heat but will only be allowed to take part if one of the team members has to withdraw.

-- There will be no charge for entering the competition.
+- There will be no charge for entering Euroquiz

 - Teachers will be required to help with marking during the heat.

-- Sample questions from last year’s heats and final are available on the Euroquiz Resources page of the SEET website to help prepare your team.
+- Past papers are available on the Euroquiz Resources tab of the SEET website to help prepare your team.

-- The majority of the questions in the heats will be taken from the materials and recommended websites listed on the Resources Sheet, or from those of the Euroquiz Resources page of the SEET website: http://www.seet.org.uk/resources/euroquiz-resources.php
+- The majority of the questions in the heats will be taken from the materials and recommended websites listed on the Resources Sheet, which can be accessed here page of the SEET website.

 - At the heat, questions will be presented on PowerPoint, and pupils will be asked to write down their team answers.- Please make sure that you have permission for photographs of your heat (some of which may appear on the SEET website or social media).
 If there are any pupils who do not have permission, please inform the quiz organiser in advance of the heat.

 - We encourage Euroquiz clubs to take place in schools to allow past participants to work alongside younger learners.
 This enables learners to participate in or lead on the Euroquiz project through curricular or extra-curricular activities – for example, peer or cross-phase learning.
 Having a whole school approach is also important in recognising the achievement of pupils taking part.

 All questions in the heats are to be answered by the team collectively.
 They may want to nominate one member to write down the answers.